hooshd/domainFinder/README.md

 I made this because I was sick of having to think of company names and then check individual availability of .com domains.

+It works by calling the Anthropic API and then checking against whois.

 ## Features

 - Generate brand names using the Anthropic API